mobizt/FirebaseClient/README.md

 - ### Debug Information

-The debug information (`String`) from the async result can be obtained from `String AsyncResult::debug()` which is currently availabele when starting and closing the server connection and information about network connection process.
+The debug information (`String`) from the async result can be obtained from `String AsyncResult::debug()` which is currently availabele when getting current time, starting and closing the server connection and information about network connection process.

 ### App Initialization